vpeterson/MI-OpenBCI/README.md

   publisher={Elsevier}
 }

-IF YOU HAVE ANY DOUBT OR PROBLEM WHILE USING THE DATA AND/OR SCRIPTS PROVIDED HERE, PLEASE DO NOT HESITATE IN CONTACT ME
+IF YOU HAVE ANY DOUBT OR PROBLEM WHILE USING THE DATA AND/OR SCRIPTS PROVIDED HERE, PLEASE DO NOT HESITATE TO CONTACT ME

 vpeterson@santafe-conicet.gov.ar